Pension Fund

 Frequently asked questions

-Who runs investment decisions at Chicago Teachers' Pension Fund?
+Who runs investment decisions at the Chicago Teachers' Pension Fund?

-What is CTPF's position on fossil-fuel investments and the net-zero transition?
+What is CTPF's posture on climate and energy transition?

 How does the Chicago Teachers Union influence the pension fund?